Gwozdowicz/RecruLC/README.md

 ## Notes

 - Ensure that you have the appropriate AWS credentials configured and that your IAM user or role has the necessary permissions to perform the listed actions on the S3 bucket.
-- The `REGION` in the code is set to `eu-west-1`.
-Update it to your specific region if necessary.
 ```